michael-ab/Regatta/Training/Erez Webman's Lectures/Consistency.md

 If one of the nodes can't be hard locked, we released the hard locks from the other nodes for this transaction.
 If break hard lock happens x times, the transaction is aborted.

+### Prepare for update
+Lock every table that fit the predicate
+Not a solution for phantom